detectify/api-examples/python/Python API script with various functions/README.md

 12. Running "12" will allow you to update the scan schedule for your scan profiles.

 13. Will remove the scan schedule for all profiles within a team.

+14. This option allow you to enable or disable Asset Monitoring across all of your asset.
+Note that default setting for this when enabling is to use both brute forcing and scraping.
+See https://developer.detectify.com/#asset-inventory-manage-asset-settings-put for more information.